If you can’t find an answer to your question, please send me a message!

 Read this short article for my best answer to this oft asked question.

 This is probably our most frequently asked question.
 Almost all manufacturers suggest tuning a new piano four times in the first year and then twice per year thereafter.
 At a minimum, a piano should be tuned at least once a year.
-Click here for a much more detailed answer.
+Click here for a much more detailed answer, or click here to use our quick and easy calculator to get our customized results for your specific situation.

 Follow this link to learn more about the process of tuning a piano.

-Cash, check, debit/credit card, Paypal, Venmo, and Cashapp.
+Cash, check, debit/credit card, Venmo, Cashapp, and Paypal.

 For churches and schools, we will invoice if needed.